 The cab is Roll Over Protection System (ROPS) and Falling Objects Protection System (FOPS) certified, so operators are safe at all times.
 Sway frames enable an operator to make their telehandler absolutely level before commencing lifting.

-To protect bystanders, a reverse alarm is standard-fit on the JCB 540-140 telehandler, and an operator presence switch disables drive when your operator isn’t seated, preventing accidental operation.
+To protect bystanders, a reverse alarm is standard-fit on the JCB 540-140 telehandler,.

-Our factory-fit immobilisers can result in reduced insurance premiums.
-You can choose whether your immobiliser is operated by a key or a 4-digit code keypad that automatically arms itself after a set period of time following engine shutdown.
+Our optional factory immobilisers can result in reduced insurance premiums.
+Your immobilser is operated by a 4-digit code keypad that automatically arms itself after a set period of time following engine shutdown.

 Hose burst check valves (HBCVs) are fitted as standard to the rams, preventing a collapse in the event of hose failure.